pcmoritz/mojo/mojo/devtools/common/docs/mojo_run.md

 mojo_run --shell-path path/to/shell/binary APP_URL
 ```

-Some applications are meant to be run embedded in a **window manager**.
+Some applications implement ViewProvider and are run embedded in a view.
 To run
-these, you can pass the app url using the `--embed` flag.
-This will run the
+these, you can pass the app url using the `--embed` flag:
-window manager and pass the given url to it:

 ```sh
 mojo_run --embed APP_URL [--android]
 ```

-By default, `mojo_run` uses mojo:kiosk_wm as the window manager.
-You can pass a
-different window manager url using the `--window-manager` flag to override this.

 ## Running multiple instances simultaneously